Investment Management - Accounting Resources for ASC 946

 Once it’s clear the fund is an investment company, the biggest issue, without question, will be how to account for and measure the investments held by the fund.
 And while the accounting principles are quite straight-forward, the application of these principles is a challenge.

 ASC 946 requires that all investments be measured at fair value, with changes in fair value recognized through the income statement.
-“All” investments include those held in debt and equity instruments, as well as alternative investments, such as derivatives, investments in other funds (e.g., fund-of-funds), and non-financial investments (e.g., real estate, collectibles, cryptocurrencies, etc.).
+“All” investments include those held in debt and equity instruments, as well as alternative investments, such as derivatives, investments in other funds (e.g., fund of funds), and non-financial investments (e.g., real estate, collectibles, cryptocurrencies, etc.).
 The extent of ownership also does not change this principle.
 For example, regardless of whether an investment company holds a 40% or 80% stake in an equity investment, ASC 946 requires the investment to be accounted for at fair value and NOT by using the equity method of accounting or consolidation.
 The reason for this principle has to do with the needs of the users of the financial statements (e.g., investors and future investors), where the fair value of the funds’ portfolio is the most useful information to present.

 As a result, fair value becomes a very important measurement basis for an investment company.
 And while investment companies commonly use this measurement basis, they do so by applying ASC 820, not the industry-specific guidance in ASC 946.